corespring/corespring-csharp/README.md

 Corespring-csharp is a C# library designed for interfacing with the CoreSpring REST API.

+**DISCLAIMER**: This library is in an alpha state, and should not yet be used in production code!

 ### Setup

-Interestingly, corespring-csharp has only been officially run/tested on OS X using Mono
+Interestingly, corespring-csharp has only been officially run/tested on OS X using Mono.

 #### OS X